ilkome/frontend/README.md

 - `favicon`: Copy favicon to `src` folder
 - `fonts`: Copy fonts to `src` folder
 - `images`: Copy images to `src` folder
-- `jade`: Compiles JADE files to HTML files and put it to `src` folder
+- `jade`: Compiles Jade files to HTML files and put it to `src` folder
 - `javascripts`: Copy JavaScripts files to `src` folder
-- `stylus`: Compiles STYLUS files using Autoprefixer to `styles.css` and put it to `src/css` folder
+- `stylus`: Compiles Stylus files using Autoprefixer to `styles.css` and put it to `src/css` folder

 # Installation